 Formerly, a Perspective Method is often encapsulated in one or more mathematical formulae/technique(s) that is/are applied systematically to a scene—to produce a view, image, model or representaion.
 This methodical procedure can happen naturally due to (for example) image formation in a human eye, or else it can be applied using a graphical technique (for example, the method of linear perspective).

 Typically one or more Perspective Methods are combined to render an image according to a particular Category of Technical Perspective.
 Practical examples include Perspective Instruments such as a lens, camera, the perspective window, planisphere, projector, computer, etc. Perspective Methods include all instrument design features plus operating methods.
-Examples of theoretical methods include a particular projection algorithm, vanishing point(s), field-of-view, projected scale, etc.
+Examples of theoretical methods include a particular projection algorithm, the deliberate creation of ‘designed’ vanishing point(s), field-of-view, projected scale, etc.

 Each type of Optical Perspective can be realised in a specific Perspective Form; whereby there may be a whole variety of different kinds of Perspective Forms possible for each Perspective Category or Sub-Category.